minio/docs/source/operations/install-deploy-manage/upgrade-minio-tenant.rst

    :depth: 1

-The following procedures upgrade a single MinIO Tenant, using either ``kubectl`` or Helm.
+The following procedures upgrade a single MinIO Tenant, using either Kustomize or Helm.
 MinIO recommends you test upgrades in a lower environment such as a Dev or QA Tenant, before upgrading production Tenants.

 .. important::